stela2502/Singularity_Tutorial/docs/index.md

 ### Create the definition file

-To create the definition file you can cd into the created folder or use Jupyter lab to navigate into that folder.
-On the command line only the vi editor is installed:
+To create the definition file  only the vi editor is installed on the command line:

 ```bash
 vi Singularity_Workshop.def
 ```
 Paste the copied text with the middle mouse button and save & close vi session with ``:x``.

-Using the Jupyter lab interface you can also create a new file in the folder using the large plus sign benethe the create folder icon.
+I recommend you to use the Jupyter lab interface instead: You can create a new file in the folder using the large plus sign beneth the create folder icon.
 You can then select Other -> Text file in the main window and copy the text into the new file; save it as "Singularity_Workshop.def".

 ### Build an Apptainer sandbox

+The sandbox is an intermediate writable folder representation of the final Apptainer image.
+It is very useful to debug a failing %post section, but also to quickly install new packages if the rest of the image should stay the same.

 To build that sandbox for manual modification we can run this command:
 ```bash